 - The Student Employment Office does not perform background checks on students applying for jobs, nor on employers posting job opportunities.
 Employers and students are encouraged to request reference information from each other as needed to establish qualifications, credentials and overall fit between the employer and the student applicant.

 All job listings are posted at the discretion of the Student Employment Office (SEO).
 SEO will not post jobs that appear to discriminate against applicants on the basis of age, sex, pregnancy, race, color, marital status, religion, sexual harassment, national origin, physical disability, mental disability or sexual orientation.
 Additionally, we will never post positions that are 'commission-only', where applicants must pay a fee, unpaid opportunities, or on behalf of third-party recruiters who cannot disclose the company and brand name they are representing.
 SEO reserves the right to refuse to post jobs that do not support the interests of the college and/or the students.

-While temp-job listings are intended to reach Dartmouth College students, employers must expect that jobs may be viewable by the general public as job postings may be conveyed by those with access to others without access.
+While job listings are intended to reach Dartmouth College students, employers must expect that jobs may be viewable by the general public.